Sensory Processing Disorder: Signs and How to Cope

 This is how Dr. Stanley Greenspan, the late psychiatrist and leading authority on child development, described Sensory Processing Disorder (SPD), also known as Sensory Integration Disorder.
 A. Jean Ayres, PhD, an occupational therapist (OT) and neuroscientist who pioneered the research and treatment of SPD, calls it a neurological traffic jam.
 In short, it's the inability to process multiple sensory inputs from the environment in a self-regulatory and functional way.

 SPD is a relatively unknown and often invisible disorder that currently has no official medical diagnosis.
-But it is a real and constant struggle for the estimated 5% of children - and their families - affected by it.
+But it is a real and constant struggle for the estimated 5 percent of children -- and their families -- affected by it.
 And it manifests itself differently in every individual.
 Some children can't process messages from their joints or muscles and constantly bump into their classmates.
 Some kids get distracted by clothing that feels like sandpaper, while others seek out stimuli in order to feel calm.
-Tantrums, withdrawal, poor academics, battered self-esteem - these are the all-too common fallouts.
+Tantrums, withdrawal, poor academics, battered self-esteem -- these are the all-too common fallouts.

 How do you know if your child may have SPD?
 The Sensory Processing Disorder Foundation website has a list of red flags and urges parents to seek an evaluation if more than a few of the symptoms fit their child.
 Some of these behaviors in infants and toddlers include motor delay, or irritability when being dressed.
 For pre-schoolers, it asks about sensitivities to touch, noise or smells, difficulty in making friends, frequent or long temper tantrums.
 In grade-schoolers, it may be aggressiveness or distractibility, handwriting problems, social issues, oversensitivity.
 And the symptoms are as varied as the children themselves.